ChuanPoYan/IS4242-Project/README.md

 # Model Design
 There are 3 main sections:
 1. Defining Utility Functions
-   a.
-Generating the Cross Validation scores
+   1. Generating the Cross Validation scores
-   b.
-Evaluating the model using confusion matrix
+   2. Evaluating the model using confusion matrix
-   c.
-Finding the best parameters through GridSearchCV
+   3. Finding the best parameters through GridSearchCV
 2. Loading of Dataset
-  a.
-2 Datasets
+  1. 2 Datasets
-    i.
-Tree Based Ensemble Models - With Categorical Variables ii.
-Other Models - Categorical Variables has been processed with One Hot Encoding and Feature Selection
+   1. Tree Based Ensemble Models - With Categorical Variables
+   2. Other Models - Categorical Variables has been processed with One Hot Encoding and Feature Selection
-  b.
-Scaling of ii. to run probabilistic and instance-based algorithms
+  2. Scaling of ii. to run probabilistic and instance-based algorithms
 3. Exploration of Models
-  a.
-Probabilistic
+   1. Probabilistic
     i.
 Logistic Regression
     ii.
 Naive Bayes
   b.
 Instance Based